SCBWI-WI Equity & Inclusion Committee

 WNDB Retreats – including Own Voices retreats offered annually on a rotating basis

-SCBWI-Wisconsin Diversity Committee sponsored scholarships and grants – Periodic grants and scholarships for membership fees and SCBWI-Wisconsin event registrations.
-Look for announcements on the SCBWI-Wisconsin listserv and at the new SCBWI-Wisconsin Diversity Committee Books For All By All Facebook Group for future grants, scholarships, and awards.
+SCBWI-Wisconsin Equity & Inclusion Team – Periodic grants and scholarships for membership fees and event registrations.
+Look on the SCBWI-Wisconsin event pages and our social media for future grants, scholarships, and awards.

 #DivPit – Twitter pitching event for marginalized authors & illustrators.
 Hosted/ moderated by agent Beth Phelan.